Skip to main content

 Step 2: Sift the Matcha

-Using your sieve, sift 1.5-2 scoops (about 2 grams) of matcha powder into the warmed bowl.
+Using our sieve, we sift 1.5-2 scoops (about 2 grams) of matcha powder into the warmed bowl.
 This removes clumps and ensures a smooth consistency.

-Pro tip: Press the powder through with a spoon rather than shaking—this breaks up clumps more effectively.
+Pro tip: We recommend pressing the powder through with a spoon rather than shaking—this breaks up clumps more effectively.

 Step 3: Add Water